Origin & Purpose

 While there are a few theories as to when and where the GSMD originated dating back to the 1st century B.C., the early development of the breed was in central Europe.
 These ancestors were honed to fill a working purpose and were primarily owned by farmers, tradesmen and herdsmen, etc. Their duties included pulling carts, herding livestock, guarding and livestock management as well as fulfilling other general working tasks needed by their owners.

-Their contribution to the working man help drive their population into the 19th century.
+Their contribution to the working man helped drive their population into the 19th century.
 Once believed to be one of Switzerland's most popular breeds, when the industrial revolution began in the early 1900's, the GSMD's population decreased substantially.

 By the 20th century, the GSMD's population gradually started to rejuvenate partly due to the Swiss Army's need for a draft dog during WWII.
 By 1945, there were approx. 350-400 GSMD's in existence.